Special Programs of Study

 ASL Interpreter Preparatory Program (IPP)

-Enrollment in the associate of Arts and Science in ASL Interpreter Preparatory Program and certificate is limited to those accepted into the program (max of 16 students per cohort).
+Enrollment in the Associate of Applied Science in ASL Interpreter Preparatory Program and certificate is limited to those accepted into the program (max of 16 students per cohort).
 To be considered for admission, a student must:

 1. Complete and submit a College application for admission and provide proof of residency.